-There are many to choose from depending on your industry (e.g. NIST Framework, CMMC, Soc 1 or 2, HIPAA, PCI, CIS, HITRUST, FFIEC), and all of them are about 80% the same.
-These are a very good starting point for sector-specific guidance, understanding the set of controls you should deploy (what am I doing, what am I not doing), and focus on industry compliance.
-What these can’t possibly do is cover all the cybersecurity risks that need to be managed.
-What skill sets are needed to read and understand these frameworks?
+There are many frameworks to choose from depending on your industry (e.g. NIST Framework, CMMC, SOC 1 or 2, HIPAA, PCI, CIS, HITRUST, FFIEC), and all of them are about 80% the same.
+These are very good starting points for sector-specific guidance, understanding the set of controls you should deploy (what am I doing, what am I not doing), and focus on industry compliance.
+What these frameworks cannot possibly do is cover all the cybersecurity risks that need to be managed.

-It is a challenge to follow what compliance factors need to be met and how to relate that to your environment.
-Also, the various skill sets needed to login to the network or cloud environment to run scans, review configurations and system design, and then interpret the results can be highly specialized.
+It is challenging to follow what compliance factors your organization needs to meet and how to relate them to your environment.
+Once identified, highly specialized skill sets are needed to login to your network or cloud environment to run scans, review configurations and system design, and then subsequently interpret the results in a meaningful way.

 Once risks are identified, it can be hard to understand what the cybersecurity impact is on an organization.
 Internal IT can have a hard time conveying the business impact of risk when asking for budget and resources from leadership.
 And conversely, it can be difficult for leadership to make budget decisions without fully appreciating the cybersecurity impact on risk.

 Moving further away from technology we find governance and policy.
 These are the frameworks that an organization has adopted to place guardrails on what we do and don’t do with technology, data, people, and process.
-Next in line is the management, leadership, budgeting, and planning.
-In recent years, cybersecurity risk decision making has expanded to an organization's board of directors and ownership.
-This was not the case a couple years ago, which highlights the evolving level of concern for managing cybersecurity risk among business leaders.
-When it comes to cybersecurity risk management, these are the areas that all the risk decision making happens.
+Next in line is management, leadership, budgeting, and planning.
+In recent years, cybersecurity risk decision-making has expanded to an organization's board of directors and ownership.
+This was not the case a couple of years ago, which highlights the evolving level of concern for managing cybersecurity risk among business leaders.
+When it comes to cybersecurity risk management, these are the areas that all the risk decision-making happens.

-The challenge with this arrangement is that attackers are trying to infiltrate and exploit the systems and staff in a completely different area then where the cybersecurity decisions are being made.
-This visualization demonstrates the need to communicate a great deal of information on threats and vulnerabilities to the decision makers within an organization.
-This is where the risk decision making belongs.
+The challenge with this arrangement is that attackers are trying to infiltrate and exploit the systems and staff in a completely different area than where the cybersecurity decisions are being made.
+This visualization demonstrates the need to communicate a great deal of information on threats and vulnerabilities to the decision-makers within an organization, and where the risk decision-making belongs.

 It should not be left with IT alone to decide the acceptable level of risk for your organization.